0x3a/pyepoch/README.md

 # pyepoch
-A simple python-based command-line utility to convert (time|date)stamps to epoch and back.
+A simple python-based command-line utility to convert time or date stamps to epoch and back.

 #### Usage
 `pyepoch` is installed as a command-line utility accessible as `epoch` from the command-line.